-Moving into a new home or apartment across the city or relocating to a different US state means getting ready to plan a great deal of things.
-Ranging from the packing supplies and boxes to actually deciding what items you would like to relocate, finding the best moving vans and figuring out any temporary storage solutions are just a few of the aspects that will most likely take over your thoughts.
+Moving into a new home or apartment across the city or relocating to a different US state means getting ready to plan a lot of things.
+Ranging from the packing supplies and boxes to actually deciding what items you would like to relocate, finding the best moving companies and figuring out any temporary storage solutions are just a few of the aspects that will most likely take over your thoughts.
 If you are getting ready to relocate your indoor and/or outdoor plants, you will need to tackle a new set of thoughts and worries: how will you manage to safely transport your small plants with zero or minimum damage risks?
 Let’s find out together!

 Tips For Moving Small Apartment Plants

 If you plan on moving your small house plants to your new home, you will need to pay some extra attention to the way you will pack and secure them into your car.
 Plants in ceramic pots can easily break in the moving process, especially if you do not have any experience moving plants.
 One good idea to try is to try to only wrap the pot and leave the plant with no wrapping on it or instead try to bring all the pots close to one another, if you do not have any time to handle the pot wrapping.
 Out the plants in a single wooden or cardboard box and leave the lid wide open so you can minimize the damage.
 At the same time, by doing this, you will always know exactly where your plants are during the packing and avoid further tripping incidents.

 We also warmly advise you to pack your precious and fragile plants last and make sure to put them on top of your other packed moving boxes.
 If possible place your plant boxes in the front seat and take advantage of your vehicle’s cooling options to keep the right temperature fr them during the ride.
 If you will be moving during the winter on freezing temperatures, see that you use the heating options instead.